Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 See if you qualify for a lower rate in less than 2 minutes

 A DUI conviction doesn't just affect your driving record—it dramatically impacts your car insurance rates and coverage options.
-Understanding how much rates will increase, which companies offer the best coverage for high-risk drivers, and what SR-22 requirements mean can help you navigate this challenging situation.
+In 2026, most drivers experience rate increases of 85–96%, pushing full coverage premiums from a national average of $2,496 to over $5,200 annually.
+Understanding which companies offer the best rates, what SR-22 requirements mean, and how to minimize costs can help you navigate this expensive situation.

-This comprehensive guide explains the financial impact of a DUI on your insurance premiums, how long elevated rates last, SR-22 filing requirements by state, and which insurance companies provide the most affordable coverage for drivers with DUI convictions.
-Learn practical strategies to minimize costs and find the best insurance options after a DUI.
+This guide breaks down the financial impact of a DUI on your insurance premiums, how long elevated rates last by state, SR-22 filing requirements, and which insurance companies provide the most affordable coverage for high-risk drivers.
+You'll also find practical money-saving strategies to help lower your costs as quickly as possible.

 Key Pinch Points

-• Elevated rates typically last 3-5 years with clean record
+• Elevated premiums typically last 3–5 years with a clean record

-• Progressive and State Farm offer lowest DUI rate increases
+• Progressive and State Farm offer the lowest DUI rate increases

 Compare Car Insurance Rates in Ohio